Supersonic flows of the Euler-Poisson system in three-dimensional cylinders: Abstract

 \section{Abstract}

-{In this paper, we prove the unique existence of three-dimensional supersonic solutions to the steady Euler-Poisson system in cylindrical nozzles when prescribing the velocity, entropy, and the strength of electric field at the entrance.
-We first establish the unique existence of irrotational supersonic solutions in a cylindrical nozzle with an arbitrary cross section by extending the results of \cite{bae2021three} with an aid of weighted Sobolev norms.
-Then, we establish the unique existence of three-dimensional axisymmetric supersonic solutions to the Euler-Poisson system with nonzero vorticity in a circular cylinder.
-In particular, we construct a three-dimensional solution with a nonzero angular momentum density (or equivalently a nonzero swirl).
-Therefore this is truly a three dimensional flow in the sense that the Euler-Poisson system cannot be reduced to a two dimensional system via a stream function formulation.
-The main idea is to reformulate the system into a second order hyperbolic-elliptic coupled system and two transport equations via the method of Helmholtz decomposition, and to employ the method of iterations.
-Several technical issues, including the issue of singularities on the axis of symmetry and the issue of corner singularities in a Lipschitz domain, are carefully addressed.}
+{We prove the unique existence of three-dimensional supersonic solutions to the steady Euler-Poisson system in cylindrical nozzles when prescribing the velocity, entropy, and the strength of electric field at the entrance.
+We first establish the unique existence of irrotational solutions in a cylindrical nozzle with an arbitrary cross section by extending the results of \cite{bae2021three} with an aid of weighted Sobolev norms.
+Then, we establish the unique existence of axisymmetric solutions with nonzero vorticity in a circular cylinder.
+In particular, we construct a solution with a nonzero angular momentum density.
+Therefore this is truly a three-dimensional flow in the sense that the system cannot be reduced to a two-dimensional system via a stream function formulation.
+The main idea is to reformulate the system via the Helmholtz decomposition method, and to employ the iteration method.
+Several technical issues, including the issue of corner singularities in a Lipschitz domain, are carefully addressed.}

 \keywords{angular momentum density, axisymmetric, Euler-Poisson system, hyperbolic-elliptic coupled system, supersonic flow, vorticity, weighted Sobolev space}

 \subjclass[2020]{ 35G60, 35J66, 35L72, 35M32, 76J20, 76N10}